pydy/pydy/docs/codegen/codegen.rst

 We currently support three backends:

 `lambdify`
-   This uses the `sympy.utilities.lambdify` module to generate NumPy aware Python code which is defined in a Python `lambda` function.
+   This generates NumPy-aware Python code which is defined in a Python `lambda` function, using the `sympy.utilities.lambdify` module.
 `Theano`
-   This uses the `sympy.printers.theano_code` module to generate Theano trees that are compiled into low level code.
+   This generates Theano trees that are compiled into low level code, using the `sympy.printers.theano_code` module.
 `Cython`
-   The uses SymPy's C code printer utilities and Cython to wrap the code for use in Python.
+   This generates C code that can be called from Python, using SymPy's C code printer utilities and Cython.

 Example Use
 -----------